abhaymlimaye/map-capstone-stockpulse/README.md

 * Users can search for the desired stock using Company Name or Symbol
 * Users can set the app to Dark Mode in the App Settings
 * Users can tap on a Stock to view detailed information about it
-* Users can visualize the Realtime Price Details of the Stock in a Graph
+* Users can visualize the Recent Price Details of the Stock in a Graph
 * Users can visualize the Historical Price Details of the Stock in a Graph
 * Users can Add a Widget on the Home Screen to Track their Top 3 Stocks
 * Users can Add and View the Favourite List of Stock(s)